A Relocation Guide for Immigrants in Singapore

 Foreign applicants can also directly approach the companies if they have a clear idea of the kind of work they may be interested in.
 The recruitment section of Singapore’s English national daily The Straits Times is a good place to start.
 Regularly organised career fairs and some expatriate websites are also a good source of information on job openings.

-III) Work Visas in Singapore
+3. Work Visas in Singapore

-Importantly, all foreigners need to get their work visas approved by the Singapore’s Ministry of Manpower (MOM) before they can start legally working for a Singapore-based business entity in the country.
+All foreigners need to get their work visas approved by the Singapore’s Ministry of Manpower (MOM) before they can start legally working for a Singapore-based business entity in the country.
 The available work visa options are of five types:

 - Work Permit